suviahtinen/Additional-files-how-COVID-altered-food-purchase-behavior/README.md

 # Additional files of remote work -folder

-Include ITS modelling across remote work/study factors:
+Include figures across remote work/study factors:

 * Figures (as Additional files 9-16) corresponding to each ITS - model present the weekly average relative volumes of food groups stratified by education adjusted remote work and study groups.
 * Figure (as Additional file 17) corresponding ITS - model to the weekly average energy-for-euro variable stratified by education adjusted changes in remote work and study during the first year of pandemic.